-8) Oral exams.
-Oral assessments are underused and probably the most effective way for a teacher to gauge mastery- not of information, but of the student's understanding.
+7. Oral exams.
+Oral assessments are underused and probably the most effective way for a teacher to gauge mastery-not of information, but of the student's understanding.
 Ask a student "does the cannon ball drop at the same rate as a paper clip?"
 When they answer yes, ask "did you consider wind resistance?"
-"Oh, I thought you just wanted the rate of gravitational acceleration, the paper clip might have more wind resistance." (this clarification would have torpedo'd the student's answer on the written test, and it's really a teacher clarification problem) "How would you go about finding out if it does have more wind resistance?"
-"If you were to fire a cannon at a 45 degree up angle, when does the decent begin?"
+"Oh, I thought you just wanted the rate of gravitational acceleration, the paper clip might have more wind resistance."
+"How would you go about finding out if it does have more wind resistance?" <the student relays a possible experiment> "If you were to fire a cannon at a 45 degree angle, when does the decent begin?"
 "I'd have to work that out."
 "Here's a white board, give it a try."
 You get the point.
 A conversation is powerful.
 In 15 minutes, I believe a teacher can assess mastery better than in a 45 minute paper test.
 Standardized testers realized this with computers.
 If you respond to the last answer (like a computer can do), you can assess the student in a fraction of the time.
 Why?
-Contextual questions give teachers a quick understanding of what is known.
-Add to that the humane function of understanding the student, and oral testing becomes extremely valuable.
+Contextual questions and humane answers give teachers a quick understanding of what is known.
 Why do we test students on paper but conduct job interviews in person?
 Because Dewey and others industrialized education with stop watches and paper exams.
-That's why.
+That's why-and that's only why.